-It’s one of the least crowded ski resorts in Summit County, compared to Breck, Keystone and A Basin.
+It’s one of the least crowded ski resorts in Summit County compared to Breck, Keystone, and A Basin.
 The views around Copper are spectacular and the terrain is great too.
-Unlimited skiing at Copper Mountain is included in the Rocky Mountain Super Pass, which also offers riding at Winter Park and Steamboat.
+Unlimited skiing at Copper Mountain is included in the Rocky Mountain Super Pass, which also includes resorts like Winter Park and Steamboat.

 The mountain is full of everything: easy learning areas, fast groomers, steeps, bumps. cliffs, chutes, cornices, bowls, hike access, trees, and freestyle parks.
 Copper’s terrain is naturally divided in difficulty and slope from east to west.
 There are 126 total runs.
 The west side of the resort, (the right side if you’re looking at trail map) is full of green and blue runs.